Meet Your Teacher

 I Learn So I Can Teach Better

 The best teachers never stop being students themselves.
-I speak six languages – English, German, Arabic, Italian, Korean, and French – so I truly understand the ups and downs of language learning.
+I have learned six languages so far – English, German, Arabic, Italian, Korean, and French – so I truly understand the ups and downs of language learning.
 Every frustration, every breakthrough, every “aha!” moment my students experience?
 I’ve been there too.

 Experience Shapes My Methods